Vermont Nurses In partnership

 VNIP exists to assist and support transitions in the

 workplace for professional nurses and other staff in healthcare.
-A framework for transition that is research
+Collaborative work establishes a framework for transition that is

 and quality, patient-centered care.

-* To promote use of the tools and services that support development and validation of competence in staff that are in the midst of transition.
+* To promote use of tools, models, and services that support development and validation of competence in staff that are in the midst of transition.

 * To provide a framework that is evidenced based, flexible, practical, easily implemented and applicable across the continuum of care.

-* To build fiscal and program sustainability of VNIP as a framework that promotes collaboration, quality, and patient safety.
+* To build fiscal and program sustainability of VNIP as a resource that promotes collaboration, quality, and patient safety.

 * To expand a network that has a local, national and international influence.